Cognigy/Documentation/docs/en/docs/ai/handover-providers/la-agent-assist-setup.md

 Agent Assist messages are only shown based on customer inputs that are received during an active handover, that is after the human agent has initially responded.

 !!! warning
     You don't need to include the Handover Node in the Agent Assist Flow.
-Using the Handover Node in the main Live agent flow is enough for the configuration process.
+Using the Handover Node in the main Live Agent Flow is enough for the configuration process.

 You could create Intents, for example, and use Lookup Nodes in combination with Say Nodes to provide helpful information to your Agents based on customer inputs.

 <figure>
     <img class="image-center" src="{{config.site_url}}ai/handover-providers/images/la-agent-assist-flow-example.png" width="75%" />